-Next meeting: The next EMBCP meeting will take place back to back with CommOCEAN 2016 on 8 December 2016 in Bruges.
+Next meeting: The next EMBCP meeting will take place on 3-4 May 2017 in Genoa, Italy.

 Contact at Marine Board Secretariat: Ángel Muñiz Piniella Email

-On 6 and 7 December 2016, the European Marine Board and its Communication Panel, the IODE Project Office for IOC/UNESCO and the Flanders Marine Institute are organizing the CommOCEAN2016 conference on marine science communication.
-The conference (in Bruges, Belgium) is aimed at marine scientists and communicators.
-The program promotes the exchange of good practice in modern ocean science communication, dissemination and outreach, as well as learning about current marine science research.
-Abstracts can be submitted for an oral presentation, a poster presentation or a one hour interactive workshop until 15 July.
-The conference programme comprises four major sessions: the fundamentals of science communication/reaching out to the public; optimizing impact; social media & graphics and; thinking out of the box, new formats & creativity.
-Read more about abstract submission here.
-In addition, on 8 December an Ocean Teacher training course on ocean communication will be organized by the IODE Project Office for IOC of UNESCO in Ostend for max.
-50 persons (upon selection).
-Further information on the training course is available here.
-Registration to attend the conference is now open.
-You can also follow us via Twitter (@CommOCEAN2016).
+On 6 and 7 December 2016, the European Marine Board and its Communication Panel, the IODE Project Office for IOC/UNESCO and the Flanders Marine Institute organised the CommOCEAN2016 conference on marine science communication.
+The conference (in Bruges, Belgium) was aimed at marine scientists and communicators.
+The program promoted the exchange of good practice in modern ocean science communication, dissemination and outreach, as well as learning about current marine science research.
+The conference programme comprised four major sessions: the fundamentals of science communication/reaching out to the public; optimizing impact; social media & graphics and; thinking out of the box, new formats & creativity.
+In addition, on 8 December an Ocean Teacher training course on ocean communication was organized by the IODE Project Office for IOC of UNESCO in Ostend for 50 people.
+Materials from the conference can be found on the dedicated conference website.
+You can also follow the discussions via Twitter (@CommOCEAN2016).